Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 He tried and failed to be discreet about adjusting himself through his shorts with his free hand. "...Goddamn I love you."

 "I love you too."
 She rested her head against his spine and breathed a happy sigh.
-"And… thank you."
+"And... thank you."

 "For what?"